ReturnerNaGithub/ChainlinkHackathon/README.md

 > ![code ch](https://user-images.githubusercontent.com/78732470/237768950-08c33fc6-b148-409a-ab65-f8229c59a33c.png)

+FOR NFTS AND NFT AVATARS USING PLUGIN: EMERGENCE

 1. Data from the Game go to the web 3.
 2. - testnet Mumbai
 3. - other testnets